catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 ***************

 The flavor of an instance is the CPU, memory and disk specifications of a compute instance.
-Catalyst flavors are named 'cX.cYrZ', where X is the 'compute generation', Y is the number of vCPUs, and Z is the number of gigabytes of memory.
+Catalyst Cloud flavors are named 'cX.cYrZ', where X is the 'compute generation', Y is the number of vCPUs, and Z is the number of gigabytes of memory.